mkiser/WTFJHT/_topics/trump-health-care.markdown

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/02/05/day-382/">February 05, 2018</a></small></div>
+<p><strong>Department of Homeland Security documents for a Super Bowl terrorism drill were found in the seat-back pocket on a commercial plane</strong>.
+The reports were based on exercises designed to evaluate the ability of public health, law enforcement and emergency management officials to engage in a coordinated response were a biological attack to be carried out in Minneapolis on Super Bowl Sunday. (<a href="https://www.cnn.com/2018/02/05/us/dhs-super-bowl-national-security-documents-left-on-plane-invs/index.html">CNN</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/22/day-368/">January 22, 2018</a></small></div>
+<p><strong>Senate Democrats voted with Republicans to approve a short-term spending bill to fund the government through February 8th.</strong> The bill will also reauthorize the Children's Health Insurance Program for six years and roll back several health care taxes.
+Democrats received assurances from Mitch McConnell that the Senate will vote on a bipartisan DACA bill in the coming weeks in exchange for reopening the government.
+The Senate voted 81-18 to move forward on a bill to fund the government, which the House passed, sending the bill to Trump to sign. (<a href="https://www.washingtonpost.com/powerpost/trump-slams-democrats-as-third-day-of-government-shutdown-begins/2018/01/22/3a3eecf0-ff25-11e7-9d31-d72cf78dbeee_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2018/01/22/us/politics/government-shutdown.html">New York Times</a> / <a href="https://www.politico.com/story/2018/01/22/government-shutdown-2018-senate-vote-354966">Politico</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/22/day-368/">January 22, 2018</a></small></div>
+<p><strong>The deal to end the government shutdown included $31 billion in tax cuts</strong>.
+The deal includes a temporary delay in implementing three <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> taxes that will add to the federal budget deficit. (<a href="https://www.nytimes.com/2018/01/22/us/politics/shutdown-spending-tax-cuts-obamacare.html">New York Times</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/22/day-368/">January 22, 2018</a></small></div>
+<p><strong>Trump sarcastically tweeted that Saturday was a "perfect day for all women to march</strong>.
+Get out there now to celebrate the historic milestones and unprecedented economic success and wealth creation that has taken place over the last 12 months.
+Lowest female unemployment in 18 years!" (<a href="http://abcnews.go.com/Politics/thousands-streets-womens-march-anniversary-trumps-1st-year/story?id=52483721">Twitter</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/18/day-364/">January 18, 2018</a></small></div>
+<p><strong>Senate Democrats have the votes needed to block the stop-gap spending bill that the House is taking up, raising the likelihood the government will close</strong>.
+At least nine members of the Senate Democratic Caucus said they will oppose the latest short-term spending bill, which would keep the government open through February 16th, extend the Children’s Health Insurance Program for six years, but also roll back several <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> taxes.
+It doesn't, however, include a deal on DACA, which Democrats have demanded in exchange for their votes.
+Paul Ryan believes that he has the votes needed in the House to pass the short-term funding measure on Thursday night. (<a href="https://www.politico.com/story/2018/01/18/government-shutdown-2018-trump-republicans-345532">Politico</a> / <a href="https://www.washingtonpost.com/powerpost/trump-upends-gop-strategy-to-avoid-shutdown-with-call-to-settle-childhood-insurance-impasse/2018/01/18/be61af62-fc56-11e7-a46b-a3614530bd87_story.html">Washington Post</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/18/day-364/">January 18, 2018</a></small></div>
+<p><strong>In the event of a shutdown, Mitch McConnell plans to keep the Senate in session and stage a series of votes</strong>.
+They're intended to place blame for the shutdown on 10 Democratic senators, who are up for reelection this fall in states won by Donald Trump in 2016.
+McConnell called the Senate Democrats' plan "irresponsible" for being "willing to shut down the government and the Children's Health Insurance Program because they have yet to conclude a deal on DACA." (<a href="https://www.politico.com/story/2018/01/18/government-shutdown-2018-mitch-mcconnell-345662">Politico</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2018/01/04/day-350/">January 04, 2018</a></small></div>
+<p><strong>The Trump administration proposed rules for health plans that bypass some <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> protections</strong>.
+The alternative health care plans would be reclassified so they no longer would have to include a set of 10 essential health benefits that the ACA requires. (<a href="https://www.washingtonpost.com/national/health-science/trump-administration-proposes-rules-for-health-plans-without-certain-aca-protections/2018/01/04/23f21722-f162-11e7-b390-a36dc3fa2842_story.html">Washington Post</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/28/day-343/">December 28, 2017</a></small></div>
+<p>poll/ <strong>44% of Republicans think Trump successfully repealed the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
+Overall, 31% believe Trump repealed the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, 49% say he hasn’t, and 21% aren't sure. (<a href="https://www.vox.com/2017/12/27/16822748/republicans-trump-repeal-obamacare">Vox</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/26/day-341/">December 26, 2017</a></small></div>
+<p><strong>More than 4 in 5 Americans who enrolled in <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> health insurance live in states that Trump won</strong>.
+The four states with the highest number of sign-ups – Florida, Texas, North Carolina and Georgia – account for nearly 3.9 million of the 8.8 million consumers who have signed up for coverage. (<a href="http://abcnews.go.com/Health/wireStory/enrolled-obamacare-trump-states-51958050">ABC News</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/21/day-336/">December 21, 2017</a></small></div>
+<p><strong>Current government funding expires at the end of the day Friday</strong>.
+House Republicans are working toward passage of a stripped-down, temporary funding measure to keep the government funded through January 19th.
+The current plan includes $2.85 billion for the Children's Health Insurance Program, which lapsed in October. (<a href="https://www.nytimes.com/2017/12/21/us/politics/house-republicans-government-shutdown.html">New York Times</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/21/day-336/">December 21, 2017</a></small></div>
+<p><strong>Two measures intended to stabilize the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> markets were kicked to next year</strong> after conservatives in the House said they wouldn't support the legislation.
+The inclusion of the ACA fixes as part of the year-end spending deal was a promise Mitch McConnell made to Susan Collins in order to get her vote on tax reform. (<a href="https://www.bloomberg.com/news/articles/2017-12-20/house-moves-toward-stripped-down-spending-plan-to-avert-shutdown">Bloomberg</a> / <a href="https://www.politico.com/story/2017/12/20/house-to-hold-government-shutdown-vote-thursday-311457?">Politico</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/20/day-335/">December 20, 2017</a></small></div>
+<p><strong>Trump claimed the Republican tax bill "essentially repealed Obamacare."</strong> The bill eliminates the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate, but Trump said "we didn't want to bring it up" until the legislation had passed. (<a href="https://www.bloomberg.com/news/articles/2017-12-20/trump-says-republican-tax-bill-essentially-repeals-obamacare">Bloomberg</a> / <a href="http://talkingpointsmemo.com/livewire/trump-claims-gop-tax-overhaul-has-repealed-obamacare">Talking Points Memo</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/19/day-334/">December 19, 2017</a></small></div>
+<p><strong>The House passed tax reform today, but will have to vote again tomorrow</strong> after the Senate parliamentarian said three provisions violated the Byrd Rule and would have to be removed from the bill.
+Senate Republicans plan to vote on the measure tonight with the provisions removed, which would require the House to revote on the measure tomorrow, since both chambers must pass identical bills.
+The House initially passed the bill in a 227-203 vote with all but 12 Republicans voting for the bill.
+No Democrats supported it.
+Trump is expected to sign the Tax Cuts And Jobs Act into law before the end of the week.
+The bill will add $1.5 trillion to the federal debt over the next decade as it cuts tax rates for corporations, provides new breaks for private businesses, and reorganizes the individual tax code.
+The legislation also repeals the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate that most Americans buy health insurance coverage or face a fine. (<a href="https://www.nbcnews.com/politics/congress/republican-tax-bill-house-senate-trump-n831161">NBC News</a> / <a href="https://www.nytimes.com/2017/12/19/us/politics/tax-bill-vote-republicans.html">New York Times</a> / <a href="https://www.washingtonpost.com/business/economy/gop-tax-bill-headed-for-quick-passage-in-house-senate-on-tuesday/2017/12/19/61f83dac-e4cf-11e7-9ec2-518810e7d44d_story.html">Washington Post</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/19/day-334/">December 19, 2017</a></small></div>
+<p><strong>Connecticut will close its health care program for low- and middle-income children on January 31st unless Congress provides new federal funding</strong>.
+Congress let the Children's Health Insurance Program lapse in September, which provides insurance for nearly 9 million children nationwide. (<a href="http://thehill.com/policy/healthcare/365598-connecticut-to-end-childrens-health-program-unless-it-gets-money-from">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/15/day-330/">December 15, 2017</a></small></div>
+<p>Eliminates the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate that requires most Americans to buy health insurance or pay a penalty</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/15/day-330/">December 15, 2017</a></small></div>
 <p><strong>Funding for the Children's Health Insurance Program lapsed three months ago</strong>.
 CHIP covers 9 million poor and middle-class children with health care.
 No state has had to kick a child off its CHIP so far, but the Trump administration did send emergency funding to several states to bridge the gaps. (<a href="https://www.politico.com/story/2017/12/15/chip-health-program-partisan-washington-228407">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/15/day-330/">December 15, 2017</a></small></div>
 <p><strong>A federal judge temporarily blocked Trump's order allowing employers to opt out of providing contraceptive coverage</strong> if they have religious or moral objections.
-Judge Wendy Beetlestone of the Federal District Court in Philadelphia said the rule contradicts the text of the Affordable Care Act. (<a href="https://www.nytimes.com/2017/12/15/us/politics/obamacare-birth-control-trump.html">New York Times</a>)</p>
+Judge Wendy Beetlestone of the Federal District Court in Philadelphia said the rule contradicts the text of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.nytimes.com/2017/12/15/us/politics/obamacare-birth-control-trump.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/08/day-323/">December 08, 2017</a></small></div>
-<p><strong>Susan Collins could change her vote on the final version of the GOP tax reform bill</strong> if the Senate doesn't pass a pair of bills to stabilize the Affordable Care Act's health insurance markets and resuming cost-sharing subsidy payments to insurers, which Trump stopped in October.
+<p><strong>Susan Collins could change her vote on the final version of the GOP tax reform bill</strong> if the Senate doesn't pass a pair of bills to stabilize the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s health insurance markets and resuming cost-sharing subsidy payments to insurers, which Trump stopped in October.
 Mitch McConnell made Collins an "ironclad commitment" in exchange for her initial vote.
 House Republicans, however, have signaled that they don't intend to take up health care before the end of the year.
 Additionally, Collins added two amendments to the Senate bill that would allow taxpayers to deduct property taxes and lower the threshold for tax deductions for medical expenses, which House Republicans had previously voted to eliminate entirely. (<a href="https://www.politico.com/story/2017/12/08/susan-collins-obamacare-deal-213254">Politico</a> / <a href="http://thehill.com/blogs/blog-briefing-room/363891-collins-considers-changing-vote-on-tax-bill-over-amendments">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/05/day-320/">December 05, 2017</a></small></div>
 <p><strong>House Republicans are prepared to block the legislative promises Mitch McConnell made</strong> to Susan Collins and Jeff Flake in exchange for their votes on the Senate bill.
-Collins and Flake were assured the Senate would consider legislation to offset the negative effects from repealing the Affordable Care Act's individual mandate, as well as permanent protections for so-called "Dreamers."
+Collins and Flake were assured the Senate would consider legislation to offset the negative effects from repealing the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate, as well as permanent protections for so-called "Dreamers."
 A conservative bloc in the House sharply opposes both measures. (<a href="https://www.thedailybeast.com/house-republicans-already-shooting-down-tax-bills-promises">The Daily Beast</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
 <p><strong>Senate Republicans passed a $1.5 trillion tax bill – the most sweeping tax rewrite in decades – early Saturday in a 51 to 49 vote</strong>.
-The nearly 500-page bill, which included several pages of handwritten changes, will lower the corporate tax rate from 35% to 20%, temporarily cut tax rates for families and individuals until 2025, and repeals the individual mandate from the Affordable Care Act.
+The nearly 500-page bill, which included several pages of handwritten changes, will lower the corporate tax rate from 35% to 20%, temporarily cut tax rates for families and individuals until 2025, and repeals the individual mandate from the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 The Senate and the House now have to reconcile the differences in their two bills through a conference committee.
 Mitch McConnell called it "a great day for the country." (<a href="https://www.washingtonpost.com/business/economy/johnson-to-back-senate-tax-bill-putting-gop-leaders-close-to-securing-passage/2017/12/01/0226ff98-d6a2-11e7-b62d-d9345ced896d_story.html">Washington Post</a> / <a href="https://www.politico.com/story/2017/12/01/tax-bill-2017-senate-republicans-274453">Politico</a> / <a href="https://www.nytimes.com/2017/12/01/us/politics/senate-tax-bill.html">New York Times</a>)</p>